Software pioneer McAfee says framed for murder in Belize

 McAfee, who amassed a fortune by building the anti-virus company that bears his name, has homes and businesses in the Central American country where police say he has lived for at least two years.

-It was not the first time McAfee, who has tattoos, a goatee beard and moustache, and a penchant for guns, has drawn police attention in Belize.
+It was not the first time McAfee, who has tattoos, a goatee and moustache, and a penchant for guns, has drawn police attention.

 His premises were raided earlier this year after he was accused of holding firearms, though most were found to be licensed.
 The final outcome of the case is pending.